informatica-unica/lip/basics/recognizer/README.md

 This project requires to implement recognizers for the following regular languages (expressed in Unix regexp syntax):
 1. `[01]+`
-1. `0?1*`
+2. `0?1*`
-2. `0[01]*0`
+3. `0[01]*0`
 4. `0*10*10*`
 5. `(00|11)+`

-Create a new project with the following command:
+From your fork of the repository, go to the `lip/basics` directory and create a new project with the following command:
 ```
 dune init project recognizer
 ```
+Executing the command will preserve the files [bin/main.ml](bin/main.ml) and [lib/adder.ml](lib/adder.ml) in the repository.

 The main routine in [bin/main.ml](bin/main.ml) reads a line from the stdin, converts it into a list of chars, and then applies the function:
 ```ocaml
 val belongsTo : char list -> bool list
 ```
 Applying `belongsTo` to a word `w` detects to which of the languages above the word `w` belongs.
+Namely, `w` belongs to the i-th language in the list above iff the i-th element of the list given by `belongsTo w` is true.
 For instance, for the word `0010`, we have that:
 ```ocaml
 belongsTo [0;0;1;0] = [true;true;true;false;false]
 ```
+Complete the implementation of the `belongsTo` function.

+## Testing and debugging

-Complete the implementation of the `belongsTo` function, and then test the project using `dune exec recognizer`.
+Test the project using `dune exec recognizer`.

-To test the new function, you can run from the `recognizer` directory the command:
+To test only the new function, you can run the following command from the `recognizer` directory:
 ```
 dune utop lib
 ```